ApexPredator-InfoSec/AWAE-OSWE/README.md

 Completed the 3 unguided lab machines.
 Completed SourceCode1 from vulnhub https://www.vulnhub.com/entry/securecode-1,651/ (my solution can be found https://github.com/ApexPredator-InfoSec/securecode1/)
 Went thru all modules and exercies a 2nd time.
 Improved exercise exploits and Extra Mile solutions.
+Built full chain exploits for modules that did not cover a full chian exploit.
+Automated HSQLDB exploit path from module 9.

 2nd attempt prep